 When ruminants are “fattened” on a high concentrate diet, instead of forages, the environment in the digestive system changes.
 Grains are digested more rapidly than the cellulose in forage.
 More food can be eaten in a shorter period of time.
 Faster growth occurs and the extra energy is stored as fat.
 But this high energy process can cause problems.
 The microbes that digest grains differ from those that digest forage and are killed off.
 The stomach becomes more acidic frequently causing acidosis.
 Symptoms of acidosis include diarrhea, ulcers, bloat, liver disease and a general weakening of the immune system.
 Acidotic animals go off their feed, pant, salivate excessively and may even die.

 In the past, land was managed to achieve maximum economic productivity.
-This is increasingly changing to an emphasis on caring and improving bio diversity of the soil, plant, water and animal habitat.
+This is increasingly changing to an emphasis on caring and improving the biodiversity of the soil, plant, water and animal habitat.
 Sustainable management depends a great deal on understanding the biological processes involved in soil and plant health.
-Research has shown that the inclusion of grazing animals in sustainability plans help to limit or repair soil and plant degradation due to intense farming systems.
-This is counter to some of past believes that grazing is harmful or that eating meat is harmful to the environment.
+Research has shown that the inclusion of grazing animals in sustainability plans helps to limit or repair soil and plant degradation due to intense farming systems.
+This is counter to some of the past believes that grazing is harmful or that eating meat is harmful to the environment.